 For many dentists, small group practices and DSOs provide outstanding balance.
-With plentiful patient rosters to fill appointments, a well-run DSO like Community Dental Partners can give you lots of opportunities to start your dental career off right.
+With plentiful patient rosters to fill appointments, a well-run DSO like CDP can give you lots of opportunities to start your dental career off right.
 With our mentors and support team behind you every step of the way, your skills and confidence will grow.

 Search Job Postings Through Reputable Sources

-Dental jobs do show up on job search sites like Indeed or LinkedIn, so it can’t hurt to peruse those options.
-Unlike in some other industries, finding a great job as a dentist can mean looking at forums specifically aimed at dental clinicians.
+Dental jobs appear on job search sites like Indeed or LinkedIn, so it can’t hurt to peruse those options.
+Unlike in some other industries, finding a great job as a dentist can mean looking at forums aimed explicitly at dental clinicians.

-Wherever you decide to start your search, be sure the sources are reputable, and align with the practice type you’re looking for.
-Many jobs that show up on general job search sites may come from questionable sources, so do your research on the company before signing on for an interview.
+Wherever you decide to start your search, be sure the sources are reputable and align with the practice type you’re looking for.
+Many jobs on general job search sites may come from questionable sources, so research the company before signing on for an interview.

 On the other hand, there is plenty of support for dentists looking for jobs.
 The ADA website has a Marketplace for job postings, as do most state or local dental societies.
-Dental societies are a great place to search for jobs or reach out for shadowing or externship opportunities, so be sure to hit up your local chapter!
+Dental societies are a wonderful place to search for jobs or reach out for shadowing or externship opportunities, so be sure to hit up your local chapter!

 Getting to Know You: Find a Great Match for Your Dental Job

-Once you find a few practices that you’d like to apply, it’s time to start preparing for interviews.
-Take the time to prepare yourself for a great interview.
+Once you find a few practices you’d like to apply, it’s time to start preparing for interviews.
+Take the time to prepare yourself for a successful interview.
 Review likely questions your interviewer may ask and prepare some answers.
-Choose a great outfit that you feel presents you professionally, but also shows a little of your personality, something that will help you feel really confident and approachable.
+Choose a fantastic outfit that you feel presents you professionally and shows a little of your personality, which will help you feel confident and approachable.